 Dimitar Bechev is Adjunct Professor at the University of Sofia where he teaches European Studies and International Relations.

-Gaudence Nyirabikali is a senior consultant at the African Development Imperative, with expertise in peacebuilding, governance and international development.
+Gaudence Nyirabikali is a freelance consultant with expertise in peacebuilding, governance and international development.

 Jessica Berns’s work over the last 20 years has been situated within non-governmental organisations (NGOs) and university-based programs.